bonohu/bonohu.github.io/content/misc/retrieve-a-subset-of-sequence-dataset.md

 blastdbcmd -db hoge.fa -entry_batch idlist.txt
 ```

-In this example, `hoge.fa` is a large file containing sequences in FASTA format and `idlist.txt` contains the list of IDs.
+In this example, `hoge.fa` is a large file containing sequences in FASTA format. `idlist.txt` contains the list of IDs, where only ID of sequence is described in a line (in other words, '\\N' is a delimiter of data).

 This is for FASTA file in peptides.
 If the file in nucleotides, user must change `-dbtype prot` option to `-dbtype nucl`.